IVSandman/Final-year-thesis/README.md

 There are three classes:healthy, infected with White spot disease (WSSV), and infected with Acute Hepatopancreatic Necrosis Disease (AHPND).
 These are the two crucial virus that imapcted Thailand's shrimp farmimg industry.

 ## Datasets and Files
-Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx ,Best model and other files https://huggingface.co/SandmanIV/Thesis_ShrimpAnalysis/tree/main
+Full project is in https://huggingface.co/SandmanIV/Thesis_ShrimpAnalysis/tree/main Datasets are retrieved by the NCBI databank, and all the details are in METADATA.xlsx

 ## Abstract
 Shrimp farming is a vital industry in Thailand, contributing significantly to the nation's